Bringing in the sheaves

-The threshing rig itself resembled a monster (right out of the dreams of childhood) that stood puffing dust and roaring with such a tremendous noise that the volume became a ear-jarring pain.
+The threshing rig itself resembled a monster (right out of the dreams of childhood) that stood puffing dust and roaring with such a tremendous noise that the volume became an ear-jarring pain.
 The only way to communicate while standing on or near the rig was to yell as loud as you could.
-When it broke down - which it often did - the silence was also deafening, because with it ran the fear that it could not be repaired quickly enough before the weather turned bad.
+When it broke down — which if often did — the silence was also deafening because with it ran the fear that it could not be repaired quickly enough before the weather turned bad.
 One man, usually one of the older men, would stand on top of the rig to oversee the entire operation of haulers pulling up and pitching grain bundles into the feeder, keeping track of the grain as it filled the wagons, as well as a keen eye on all the spinning gears and belts of the rig itself.
 Workers stayed clear of the machine in case one of these belts snapped or rolled off in a crooked fashion.

-They needed a lot of water for drinking during this hot season, and the water wasn't always cold.
+They needed a lot of water for drinking during this hot season, and the water wasn’t always cold.
 It was often stored in jugs or cream cans and set inside the shocks.
-Young boys would often send thirsty workers to a wrong set of bundles to get water, and then would giggle at the frustration of the men hunting for the water jug.
+Young boys would often send thirsty workers to a wrong set of bundles to get water, and then they would giggle at the frustration of the men hunting for the water jug.

-When the threshing was ready to start, bundle haulers would go out with a wooden rack, usually pulled by a team of horses, and collected the bundles.
-They would use a three-tine fork to pitch the bundles.
+When the threshing was ready to start, bundle haulers would go out with a wooden rack, usually pulled by a team of horses and collect the bundles.
+They would use a three-tined fork to pitch the bundles.
 Loading bundles on a rack was not as simple as it looked.
 The bundles were thrown in haphazardly until the main part of the rack was full, then the rest of the load was built up with more care.
 The bundles were stacked on the sides with the heads facing in.
 As the load grew the center was always kept a little lower than the sides, which kept the bundles pinned down in case the rack hit a furrow at an angle.
-Not until the load was topped off with the center filled higher than the sides.
+Not until the load was topped off was the center filled higher than the sides.

-When a filled rack-load of bundles pulled up to the rig the hauler then pitched the bundles into the feeder.
-Experience taught this "pitcher of sheaves" to reach for those that were free and unrestrained while trying to get to the bottom somewhere on the rack as soon as possible so that he had a flat, stable surface to stand on while pitching off the rest of the load.
+When a filled rack-load of bundles pulled up to the rig, the hauler then pitched the bundles into the feeder.
+Experience taught this “pitcher of sheaves” to reach for those that were free and unrestrained while trying to get to the bottom somewhere on the rack as soon as possible, so that he had a flat, stable surface to stand on while pitching off the rest of the load.